geodk00/nitunes/README.md

 Get top 50 spenders: `GET /api/v1/customers/spenders`

 Get customer's favorite genre: `GET /api/v1/customers/{id}/genre`

+## Postman
+The postman directory contains a collection of postman requests to test the API.
+The requests point to the heroku instance by default.

 ## Project Structure
 The project is split into three sub packages: